List of Apple Inc. media events: WWDC 1990 (May 1990)

 Apple's 1st annual Worldwide Developers Conference was held from May 7 to 11, 1990.

 1991

 WWDC 1991 (May 1991)

 Apple's 2nd annual Worldwide Developers Conference was held from May 13 to 17, 1991.
 At the conference, Apple announced the first public demonstration of the QuickTime video player.

 1992

 WWDC 1992 (May 1992)

 Apple's 3rd annual Worldwide Developers Conference was held from May 11 to 15, 1992.

 1993

 WWDC 1993 (May 1993)

 Apple's 4th annual Worldwide Developers Conference was held from May 10 to 14, 1993.

 1994

 WWDC 1994 (May 1994)

 Apple's 5th annual Worldwide Developers Conference was held from May 15 to 20, 1994.

 1995

 WWDC 1995 (May 1995)

 Apple's 6th annual Worldwide Developers Conference was held from May 8 to 12, 1995.
-WWDC'95 almost mainly focused on Copland.
-However, later as the system failed, Copland would never commercially release.
+WWDC'95 almost mainly focused on Copland, a new operating system meant to replace the classic Mac OS.
+The project was delayed due to feature creep and was never released for the general public due to stability issues.